Top 9 Mobile apps to help People with Disability

 - Wheel Mate – Finding accessible facilities can often be challenging in the urban environment.
 Here is an app to help you out.
 In particular, this app assists individuals to locate accessible parking and bathrooms when they’re on the move.

 The world of mobile apps for people with disabilities is changing every day.
 New ideas are being patented and developed.
 There is a great deal of hope in that people’s lives are being opened up in ways that were previously impossible.
-Now, the possible is here.
+Now, the possibility is here.